PMET-public/module-datainstall-graphql/README.md

 		}
 	}

 **customerGroups**: Use to create the `customer_groups.json` file.
 Include the group names or Ids you want to include in the export.
+If you need a list of all customer groups other than the ones installed by default, set the input to an empty string `identifiers: [""]`. `group_id` is also available, but not necessary for a data pack

 	query{
   		customerGroups(identifiers: ["VIP"]){